Or3stis/apparatus/docs/docs.md

 The other function of the `/src/initialize.js` is to define the behavior of the app when the user interacts with the graph.
 There 6 types of direct interactions (or tapping) with the graph.

 1. clicking on a node.
-1. right-clicking on a node.
+1. right-click on a node.
 1. clicking on an edge.
-1. right-clicking on an edge (only during in state diagrams).
+1. right-click on an edge (only during in state diagrams).
 1. clicking on the stage (background).
-1. right-clicking on the stage (background).
+1. right-click on the stage (background).

 To capture those events, we use the [cytoscape.js](http://js.cytoscape.org) `.on` method with the `tap` argument.
 In the ASTo's code, you will see: